MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 9. Choose Process to begin removing history.

-Once history has been removed, you can’t print the History Removal Report for the ranges of information you removed.
+Once history has been removed, you can't print the History Removal Report for the ranges of information you removed.

 ### Removing journal history

 Use the Remove Receivables Journal History window to remove journal history.
-If you’re keeping journal history for customer records, you can reprint posting journals for Receivables Management transactions.
+If you're keeping journal history for customer records, you can reprint posting journals for Receivables Management transactions.
 Posting journals are valuable audit trail tools that include the audit trail codes assigned to transactions during the posting process.
 Using posting journals, you can